A very small story in English helps children enjoy reading in just a few lines. These tiny stories are simple, quick, and easy to understand.

 A true friend never leaves you in difficult times.

-6. The Farmer and the Well:
+5. The Birds and the Hunter:

 Moral: